-Generally adjudicator error, unless it goes to grounds of jurisdiction, is insufficient to attract court intervention.
+Generally adjudicator error, unless it goes to jurisdiction, is insufficient to attract court intervention.
 In most cases it is quicker and more cost effective to comply with the adjudication determination and sue separately for repayment of any alleged overpayment.
-While in all such matters legal advice should be taken, we strongly advise that the advice is taken from a lawyer familiar with the operation of the Act.
+In all such matters legal advice should be taken from a lawyer who is familiar with the building and construction industry and the Act.

 Please move to the next step on the flowchart being EITHER "Full adjudicated amount, including interest & adjudication fees paid.
-Payment Process under the Act complete" OR "Respondent does not pay full or any part of adjudicated amount, including any adjudication fees & interest", whichever is applicable in the circumstances.
+Payment Process under the Act complete" OR "Respondent does NOT pay full or any part of adjudicated amount, including any adjudication fees & interest", whichever is applicable.